blasyaselli/styleguide/README.md

 > </header>
 > ```

+## CSS Rules

+### Positioning Elements
+1. Prioritize floating left and floating right (over absolute positioning) as this will allow more responsive functionality.
+2. Flexbox for layouts when applicable
+  1. Exception: horizontal positioning use `margin:  0 auto`
+  2. Exception: stacking rows use: `float: left; width: 100%`
+3. Absolute Position and Translate as a last resort, or only when necessary (fixed headers, loaders, popups).
+4. Element Responsibility to push down on other elements.

+### CSS/SASS
+1. Limit !importnat
+  1. Important!’s should only be used to override vendor classes that already have important! or to override vendor plugins that have inline CSS.
+2. Media Queries should exist inside each class/element declaration and should not be combined with other elements.
+3. CSS Shorthand
+  1. Use css shorthand as much as possible if you are declaring more than 2 values for margin, padding, border, animation.
+  2. The only exception to not using shorthand is Background.

 ## BEM - Basic
 Block Element Modifier is a methodology that helps you to create reusable components and code sharing in front-end development.